The page has been translated by Gen AI.

 addc-1

-You can confirm that the host name has been changed to the planned addc-1.
+You can confirm that the host name has been changed to the scheduled addc-1.

 Disable IPv6 adapter binding

-When Windows Server is deployed, each NIC can bind both IPv4 and IPv6, and the basic functionality is enabled.
-Because Windows servers used in SCP do not use IPv6, IPv6 is disabled to prevent DNS malfunctions and the like.
-When Windows server is deployed, unique names are assigned sequentially within the server, and IPv6 is enabled by default.
+When Windows Server is deployed, each NIC can bind both IPv4 and IPv6, and the basic functions are enabled.
+Because Windows servers used in SCP do not use IPv6, IPv6 is disabled to prevent DNS malfunctions and similar issues.
+When a Windows server is deployed, unique names are assigned sequentially within the server, and IPv6 is enabled by default.
 The NIC name may vary depending on the Windows OS version and configuration.

-Prints NIC information that can bind the current IPv6.
+Outputs the NIC information that can currently bind IPv6.

 Color mode